CHETHAN-CS/ARTPARK-Project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run the different usecases (Line cross detection/Parking Detection/Wrong way detection/Helmet detection) Run the below commands in terminal (FOR JETSON NANO):
+To run the different usecases (Line cross detection/Parking Detection/Wrong way detection/Helmet detection) Run the below commands in terminal (FOR JETSON NANO Without PTZ):

 1. Go to project directory (If you are not in)
 2. To RUN Line cross detection